epfl-lara/stainless/core/src/sphinx/neon.rst

       }
     }.holds

-If we run the above code with a decent timeout, Leon reports four *UNKNOWN* cases: the postcondition of the ``reverseAppend`` function itself and checks number 2, 6 and 7.
+If we run the above code with a decent timeout, Stainless reports four *UNKNOWN* cases: the postcondition of the ``reverseAppend`` function itself and checks number 2, 6 and 7.

- * Check #2 fails because, as we saw earlier, Leon is not capable of guessing the ``rightUnitAppend`` lemma by itself.
+ * Check #2 fails because, as we saw earlier, Stainless is not capable of guessing the ``rightUnitAppend`` lemma by itself.
 We fix this case by simply instantiating the lemma, i.e. by appending ``&& rightUnitAppend(l2.reverse)`` to the base case.